Eugene-Liakh/project_final/README.md

 # project_final

-### It is a diploma-project for the front-end course by Web Academy.
+### It is my pet-project.
+That's a simple to-do app

 #### 🔗 Here is the link for the website: https://quickdone-tasker.web.app/